Editorial by Industrial Quick Search

 European Pallet Association (EPAL) Pallet Sizes

-EPAL pallet sizes, or EUR pallets, are pallets that are designed to meet the export specifications within the European Union.
-Some of the pallet sizes in the EPAL standard have counterparts in the ISO standard.
+EPAL pallet sizes, also known as EUR pallets, are designed to comply with export specifications within the European Union.
+Certain pallet sizes in the EPAL standard align with those in the ISO standard.

 EURO Pallet Type Dimensions (W x L x D) ISO Alternative